 Growing rhubarb from crowns is highly recommended for success and a shorter culture period.
 Dig a hole twice the size of the crown, plant it, and cover it with the earth, so the tips are visible.
 Keep it in direct sunlight until the water drains from the holes in the pot.

 Plants should be divided in the spring.
 Remove the entire plant and trim the top growth.
 This will reveal the crown.
 Now, snip out any decaying pieces of the roots.
 Cut the crown into pieces, each with at least 2-3 stem buds and roots.
 For fresh plants, place these parts in individual pots.

 Container Requirements To Grow Rhubarb

 Do you intend to grow crowns, divisions, or bare roots in containers outside?
 Then you'll need something at least 20 inches tall and wide.

-Choose a pot at least eight inches wide and seven inches deep for beginning seeds that will be transplanted to a more extensive outdoor container later.
+Choose a pot at least eight inches wide and seven inches deep for beginning seeds that will be transplanted into a more extensive outdoor container later.

-This allows your plant to develop and establish itself before transplanting without taking up a lot of space in your home.
+This allows your plant to develop and establish itself before transplanting without taking up much space in your home.